Harrysdad2/Harrysdad2.github.io/_posts/2004-1-1-victorianwindow.md

 ![Main Door Window]({{ site.baseurl }}/images/doormain.jpg)

 The large window in the door was dismantled carefully and the glass cleaned of a century of grime and lead cement.
 The green glass around the central flower was all broken as were a few other panes.
-New glass was sources for some of it and a piece of one of the other windows was identified to replace part of the yellow circle with a near match new glass found to use on the other windows.
+New glass was sourced for some of it and a piece of one of the other windows was identified to replace part of the yellow circle with a near match new glass found to use on the other windows.
 The whole window was then rebuilt using new lead, soldered and cemented.

 ![Small Door Window]({{ site.baseurl }}/images/doorsmall.jpg)